RoboJackets/software-training-old/projects/week_7/Instructions.md

 We're going to declare several ROS parameters.
 Note, all of our controller parameters will be namespaced under our plugin name, which you can get from the `name` parameter of the configure function.
-Thus, declaring a parameter named "T" would look like this:
+Thus, declaring a parameter named "P" under "bx" in our name space would look like this:

 ```c++
 node_shared->declare_parameter<double>(name + ".bx.P", 1.0);